 (1) The Chief Officer must keep a register of all licences.

+(2) The register must record, in relation to each licence, this information —

+(a) the name of the holder of the licence;

+(b) the date on which the licence was issued;

+(c) the date (if any) on which the licence was renewed;

+(d) the date (if any) on which the licence was suspended;

+(e) the date (if any) on which the licence was cancelled.

-(2) The register must record all information relevant to the issue, amendment and renewal, and to any suspension or cancellation of licences.
+(3A) The register may record any other information relevant to a licence holder or to the issue, amendment, renewal, suspension or cancellation of a licence that the Chief Officer thinks fit.

 (3) The register must be kept in such form and in such manner as the Chief Officer decides.